AI customer service

 A lifestyle brand running 2,000 monthly support tickets across WhatsApp and Instagram needs AI that resolves subscription cancellation requests automatically at 11 pm without touching an agent queue.

-An IT service desk handling internal incident management needs ITSM workflows, asset tracking, and change approval chains, not an AI tuned for order status updates and refund queries.
-Filter your shortlist with these five factors before signing a contract or committing to a platform migration mid-quarter.
+An IT service desk handling internal incident management needs ITSM workflows, asset tracking, and change approval chains, not AI tuned for order status updates and refund queries.
+Filter your shortlist with these six factors before signing a contract or committing to a platform migration mid-quarter.

 1. AI-Native vs AI Add-On

-Some platforms ship with AI customer service software embedded into every workflow from day one, while others sell AI as a paid add-on with per-resolution fees and separate pricing tiers layered on top of existing ticketing infrastructure.
+What it is: Some platforms ship with AI embedded into every workflow from day one, while others sell AI as a paid add-on with per-resolution fees and separate pricing tiers layered on top of existing ticketing infrastructure.

 2. Resolution Depth vs Routing Assistance